 - Personal sacrifice

-But again, these characteristics are just the price of admission.
+But again, these good habits and characteristics of money are just the price of admission.
 Most anyone can do those things.
 You need more than that to increase income.
 You also need valuable skills that are in demand by businesses willing to pay for them.
-Here is a chronological summary from this article based on my past experiences:
+Here is a chronological summary of the “millionaire skills” from this article based on my past experiences:

 - Get professionally certified in your field